iamapilotstar/Social-Media-Performance-Intelligence/README.md

 Instead of static reports, this solution provides an interactive Power BI dashboard backed by a structured SQL pipeline that ensures all metrics are accurate, traceable and analytically meaningful.

 ---

+Technical Approach:
+This project follows a structured business intelligence pipeline that ensures all reported metrics are accurate, traceable, and decision-ready.

+The solution combines SQL-based data engineering with Power Query transformations to model and support high-performance analytics.

+For the full SQL-based data cleaning, feature engineering and KPI computation logic, view the complete SQL pipeline documentation here: